MicahElliott/wunderbar/README.md

     */30 * * * *    WUNDERKEY=123...
 WUNDERLOC=456... java -jar /path/to/wunder-0.1.0-SNAPSHOT-standalone.jar

-On each run, a temporary file, `/tmp/wunderbar.txt`, is created/replaced, holding the text of the last run.
+On each run, a temporary file, `/tmp/wunderbar.txt`, is created/replaced, holding the one-line text of the current run.

 While testing, be careful about making runs in quick succession.
 The